tommusic/Kohana-Azimauth/README.markdown

 The user clicks a "Login" link on your site and is presented with buttons for each service that they can use to login.
 You can pick what services are in this list.

 Once the user has authenticated with their choice of provider, RPX will send an identifier back to your site.
 This gets stored in the database, and is essentially a username (though it is ugly, so the user should never see it or be asked to type it).
 You'll receive this same identifier each time the user authenticates with that third-party via RPX.
-This gets stored in the DB, along with a `displayname` and `email` address (when available).
+This gets stored in the DB, along with a `displayname`, `email` address (when available), and the `provider` that was used for authentication.
 These go in the corresponding database fields.

 When the user is authenticated, a token is stored in the cookie for your site that allows them to stay logged-in until they choose to log out.
 There is no "Remember Me" checkbox; remembering is the default.